Spacecraft Configuration

 The cockpit reports whether the autopilot is active and displays controller output such as active mode information.
 This is especially relevant for testing different descent controllers and comparing their behavior under identical simulation conditions.

-STATUS — Spacecraft State Machine
+STATUS — Spacecraft State Machine and RCS Activity

-The status section reports discrete spacecraft states such as OPERATIONAL, LANDED, CRASHED or DESTROYED.
+The status section reports discrete spacecraft states such as OPERATIONAL, LANDED, CRASHED, or DESTROYED.
 These states provide a clear interpretation of the simulation outcome and can be used later for automated evaluation of landing performance.

 Scientific Use Case